Work-Life Balance: The Art of Forgetting About Work When Not Working

 4. Take advantage of technology

 It’s difficult for most people to focus and not get distracted by everything happening around them.
 This is where technology can help out.
-There are so many different apps and tools that help you focus and be productive.
+There are so many apps and tools that help you focus and be productive.

 Apps like StayFocused and RescueTime are designed to eliminate any distractions by limiting access to certain domains or giving a weekly overview of your time spent on specific sites.